danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.11/index.md

 <img src="https://clickhouse.com/learn/lessons/whatsnew-clickhouse-21.11/images/playui.png" width="100%" alt="" />

 5. Feel free to run a few queries to understand what the dataset looks like. (**NOTE:** The startup script has a 15-second sleep in it to make sure everything starts up properly before inserting data...so you may have to wait a moment.)
 Copy-and-paste the following query into the Play UI, then click the **Run** button (or press **Ctrl/Cmd+Enter**).
-You will see the column names and data types of the **hackernews** table:
+You will see the column names and data types of the **songs** table:
     ```sql
     describe spotify.songs
     ```